Oleg-Evdokimov/Oleg-Evdokimov/README.md

 - 👋 Hi, I’m Oleg Evdokimov.
 - 👀 I’m interested in risk, banking, finance and economics.
 - 🌱 I’m currently learning Data Science, R and Python.
-- 💞️ I’m looking to collaborate on Data Science and Data Analytics for totally beginner.
+- 💞️ I’m looking to collaborate on Data Science and Data Analytics for Risk Managers.
 - 📫 How to reach me https://t.me/oleg_evdokimoff

 <!---